 Initially, it was believed that it was an elementary particle, but later it was discovered that it is made up of quarks.
 Specifically, it comprises three quarks, one up and two down.

-The neutron is a 1/2 spin particle, that is, it is a fermion.
-For many years after the discovery of the neutron, its exact turn was ambiguous.
+The neutron is a 1/2 spin particle; it is a fermion.
+However, for many years after discovering the neutron, its exact turn was ambiguous.
 Although it was assumed to be a Dirac particle of spin 1/2, the possibility that the neutron was a 3/2 spin particle persisted.

 As a fermion, the neutron is subject to the Pauli exclusion principle.
 According to Pauli's exclusion principle, two neutrons can not have the same quantum numbers.

 The antineutron is the antiparticle of the neutron.
 The antineutron was discovered by Bruce Cork in 1956, a year after the antiproton was discovered.

 The half-life of a neutron outside the nucleus is only about 885 seconds (15 minutes).

 The mass of a neutron is 1.67492729 × 10-27 kg.

 Its mass cannot be determined directly by mass spectrometry due to the lack of electrical charge.
 However, it can be deduced by measuring the masses of a proton and a deuteron.
 A deuteron is the nucleus of deuterium, an isotope of hydrogen with atomic number 1 (a proton).

 The mass of this particle is slightly greater than that of the proton.